KJHJason/Cultured-Downloader/README.md

      - Make sure to download the correct executable file for your operating system.
        - For Windows users, download the `cultured_downloader.exe` file.
        - For Linux users, download the `cultured_downloader` file.
+         - Note that the Python scripts was bundled in Ubuntu 22.04.
+Hence, if you are using other distros, you might not be able to run it.
    - Once downloaded, you can do integrity check by comparing the SHA256 hash of the downloaded zip file with the hash provided in the release notes.
    - Finally, you can enjoy running the program!